MorrisonCole/pr-lint-action/README.md

 # Pull Request Linter

-This action checks PR title to ensure they match a given regex.
+A GitHub Action to ensure that your PR title matches a given regex.